oh4d/blog/_posts/2020-03-12-Migrate-fluxcd-repo-from-helm2-to-helm3-with-zero-downtime.md

 kind: PersistentVolumeClaim, namespace: example, name: example-efs-pvc"
 ```
 #### Don't Panic Yet!
 this error message tell us about **resources conflicts**.
 This is happening because **By default, Flux operator does not delete resources**.
 It is creating & updating resources but deletions must be done manually.
 So flux is now trying to deploy your helm3 new release resources but bumps into the helm2 old release pieces.
-So once you see those errors you now you can safely delete the helm2 release:
+So once you see those errors you know you can safely delete the helm2 release:

 ```console
 helm delete --purge example